ivmai/bdwgc/doc/gcdescr.md

   In this case `GC_objects_are_marked` will simultaneously be false, so the mark state is advanced to
-  2. `MS_PUSH_UNCOLLECTABLE` indicating that it suffices to push uncollectible objects, roots, and then mark everything reachable from them. `scan_ptr` is advanced through the heap until all uncollectible objects are pushed, and objects reachable from them are marked.
+  2. `MS_PUSH_UNCOLLECTABLE` indicating that it suffices to push uncollectible objects, roots, and then mark everything reachable from them. `GC_scan_ptr` is advanced through the heap until all uncollectible objects are pushed, and objects reachable from them are marked.
 At that point, the next call to `GC_mark_some` calls `GC_push_roots` to push the roots.
 It, then,